By Nicole Dufresne

 Names: Coral honeysuckle, Scarlet honeysuckle

-Trumpet Honeysuckle is a great native plant for your garden especially in the eastern United States.
+Trumpet Honeysuckle is a great native plant for your garden.

 4. Hummingbird Mint (Agastache)